NCAR/climate-primer-water/doc/ch5_attribution.rst

 5.2 Climate variability
 -------------------------------------------------

-When accounting for climate change impacts on research in water and environmental studies, it is important to differentiate between climate variability, for which the past can be a guide, and climate change, where the past is not necessarily a good predictor as climate change involves changes to this natural variability.
+When accounting for climate-change impacts on research in water and environmental studies, it is important to differentiate between climate variability (for which the past can be a guide) and climate change, where the past is not necessarily a good predictor as climate change involves changes to this natural variability.
 Starting off this section, we will review some of the natural climate cycles and occurrences.